- Things to Know

 - Drafting a proper advance directive form may require assistance from your personal physician and an attorney.

 - Advance directives are important documents that should be included with each individual's personal medical records.

 Advance directives: The term "advance directives" refers to treatment preferences and the designation of a surrogate decision-maker in the event that a person should become unable to make medical decisions on her or his own behalf.

-Living will: This is a written document that specifies what types of medical treatment are desired should the individual become incapacitated.
-A living will can be general or very specific.
+A living will: This is a written document that specifies what types of medical treatment are desired should the individual become incapacitated.
+A living will be general or very specific.
 The most common statement in a living will is to the effect that

 - if I suffer an incurable, irreversible illness, disease, or condition and my attending physician determines that my condition is terminal, I direct that life-sustaining measures that would serve only to prolong my dying be withheld or discontinued.

 More specific living wills may include information regarding an individual's desire for such services such as

 - analgesia (pain relief),

 - artificial (intravenous or IV) hydration,